Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 Fill in the target connection profile.

-- Username: enter the username of the target cluster in TiDB Cloud.
+- User Name: enter the username of the target cluster in TiDB Cloud.

 - Password: enter the password of the TiDB Cloud username.